pvcraven/joss_whedon/source/assignment_1.rst

   * What role is that character set up for?
   * What stereo-type?
-  * Have you found people fix stereo types like this in school?
+  * Have you found people fit stereo types like this in school?
   * Shoot for about five sentences

 How to Make Assignment One Easy